microsoft/rushstack/README.md

 ## Overview

-This simple loader loads a script file's contents directly in a webpack bundle.
+This simple loader loads a script file's contents directly in a webpack bundle using an `eval(...)`.

 ## Usage